jmblankley/GCDx86Assembly/readme.md

 ## Project Description

-This project is meant to learn assembly language.
+This project is meant to assist in learning assembly language.
+It takes in two values and uses the Euclidean algorithm for finding the GCD of the two numbers.

 ## Technologies Used